 And we want to validate the incoming message if it is valid or not based on the following rules:

-Of course, this task can be made by creating a JSON schema with all the rules and then validating the message against the schema.
-However, some of these rules are not natively supported by Logic Apps like the use of regular expressions or patterns.
+You can, of course, validate messages by defining a JSON schema with all the required rules and validating the payload against it.
+However, Logic Apps do not natively support some of these rules, such as regular expressions or complex patterns.

-You can watch my coworker Luís Rigueira describing all the process in this video:
+You can watch my coworker Luís Rigueira describing the process in this video:

 So how do we achieve this?